Shared Lexical Task Representations Explain Behavioral Variability In LLMs: Acknowledgement

 \section{Acknowledgement}

-We thank Eric A. Miller for his insightful discussions throughout the project and for his feedback on the manuscript.
-We are also grateful to Michael A. Lepori and Tianze Hua for their helpful comments and review of the draft.
+We thank Eric A. Miller for helpful discussions throughout the project.
+We are also grateful to Eric A. Miller, Michael A. Lepori and Tianze Hua for their feedback on the manuscript.

+This project was in part supported by Schmidt Sciences Grant \#GR5300958, Young Faculty Award from the Defense Advanced Research Projects Agency of United States Grant \#D24AP00261, and Coefficient Giving.

+Disclosure: Stephen Bach is an advisor to Snorkel AI, a company that provides software and services for data-centric artificial intelligence.
+Ellie Pavlick is a paid consultant for Google DeepMind.
+The content of this article does not necessarily reflect the views of the US Government or of Google, and no official endorsement of this work should be inferred.